nitinkr21nv/sugar-docs/README.md

 # Sugar Labs

-Welcome to documentation for contributors and developers.
+Welcome to the documentation for contributors and developers.

 ## Getting started